The Science of Beard Growth: Myths vs Reality in 2025

 • Adjustment of protocols based on results

-Remember, every legendary beard started with someone who understood that growth is a marathon, not a sprint.
+Every legendary beard started with someone who understood that growth is a marathon, not a sprint.
 Armed with scientific knowledge instead of marketing myths, you’re now equipped to achieve your beard’s true potential.
+Time to stop believing the hype and start working with your biology.